KabukiStarship/Script2/docs/script_protocol_specification_rfc.md

 @todo Change from IPv4 to UP IP Addressing

 1. Let **host_a** and **host_b** be *Chinese Rooms* connected through a serial connection or package switched network.
-2. Let **host_a** and **host_b** exchange packets of size 1 byte and ** be 16-bit prime multiple hashes of the packets with single bytes.
+2. Let **host_a** and **host_b** exchange packets of size 1 UI1 and ** be 16-bit prime multiple hashes of the packets with single bytes.
 3. Let └¿�☺ be the IPv4 address 192.168.0.1 of **host_a** and ☻�¿└ be the address from **host_b** to host_a**.
 4. Let └¿�☻  be the IPv4 address 192.168.0.1 of **host_b** and ☺�¿└ be the address from **host_a** to **host_b**.
 5. Let **A**, **B**, and **C** be a generic 3-way handshake on a generic application in some generic upper-level communication protocol over Script.
 5. **host_a** initiates a connection handshake by sending the sequence of bytes:
     * ☺└¿�☻A**
-6. **Script Router** automatically adds the inverse router return address, each stage executing the Script Hash Function to create the final byte sequence:
+6. **Script Router** automatically adds the inverse router return address, each stage executing the Script Hash Function to create the final UI1 sequence:
     * ☺└¿�☻A**☺�¿└**
 7. **host_b** response from the handshake with the sequence of bytes:
     * ☺└¿�☺B☻�¿└**